disabled toilet locking pcb

 • Supplied with self adhesive mounting pillars

-• Screw the sensor to the wall properly, don’t have it dangling or in your hand.
+• Ensure the sensor is securely mounted—not dangling or held in hand.

-• Ensure the jumper next to the touch sensor relay is on and is making properly.
+• Check the jumper next to the sensor relay is fitted and making properly.

-• Use a multimeter to check you’ve got voltage at the touch sensor.
+• Use a multimeter to check voltage across +V and 0V at the sensor.

-• Make sure 0V is in the correct terminal, not the REM terminal.
+• Confirm 0V is in the correct terminal, not the REM terminal.

-• Take off the wall and connect power directly to the power supply to rule out any cable issues.
+• Disconnect the sensor from existing cabling and connect it directly to the controller on a short piece of cable to rule out cable issues.

-• Adjust the potentiometer on the internal touch sensor so that it switches for 3 – 5 seconds.
+• Adjust the potentiometer on the internal touch sensor to switch for 3 – 5 seconds.

-• Turn down the sensitivity on the internal touch sensor, especially if there is emergency lighting nearby.
+• Reduce the sensitivity of the internal touch sensor, especially if emergency lighting or hand dryers are nearby.

-• Make sure there isn’t excess cable in the touch sensor back box.
+• Remove any excess cable inside the touch sensor back box.

 • Re-terminate internal touch sensor connections.

-• Check the position of the override keyswitch and break glass.
+• Check the position of the override keyswitch on the external sensor.

 • Change the jumper position on the control board.

-• Yes, you can have multiple Door Assist or Touch to Lock/Open sensors, just wire them in parallel.
+• Multiple Door Assist or Touch to Lock/Open sensors can be wired in parallel.